© 2020 US COnstitution All rights reserved

-Born on March 16 in the year 1751, James Madison was the eldest of twelve children who was given a privileged life filled with love and education on a 2600 acre plantation in Port Conway, Virginia.
-At the age of 18, Madison went straightway to the College of New Jersey which is now known as Princeton University.
+Born on March 16 in 1751, James Madison was the eldest of twelve children who were given a privileged life filled with love and education on a 2600 acre plantation in Port Conway, Virginia.
+At the age of 18, Madison went straightway to the College of New Jersey, now known as Princeton University.
 Upon graduating from college, James discovered a profound interest in political matters.
-His brief attempt at a military career began when he was appointed as a colonel in his local militia during the American Revolutionary War.
-However, due to the fact that he was small and of poor health, he left his position three years later and switched to a political career.
-He was elected to be the youngest delegate in the Continental Congress in Philadelphia during the year 1780 but left on his own accord in 1780 in order to focus his entire being into furthering the call for religious freedom and passing such a statute in his home state of Virginia.
+His brief attempt at a military career began when he was appointed as a colonel in his local militia during the the , as it outlined the three distinct branches of the : executive, legislative, and judicial.
+It also introduced the notion of having a House and Senate forming the .
+Revolutionary War.
+However, because he was small and in poor health, he left his position three years later and switched to a political career.
+He was elected to be the youngest in the Continental Congress in Philadelphia during the year 1780 but left on his own accord in 1780 to focus his entire being on furthering the call for religious freedom and passing such a statute in his home Virginia.
 During his time in the Continental Congress, he was highly influential.
-It was during that time that Madison drafted and passed the Virginia Plan which would be utilized in years to come for composing the US Constitution, as it outlined the three distinct branches of government: executive, legislative, and judicial.
-It also introduced the notion of having a House and Senate.
+During that time, Madison drafted and passed the Virginia Plan, which would be utilized in years to come for composing

-Upon leaving the Continental Congress, Congress passed the Articles of Confederation in 1777; a document which served as the unofficial first form of an American Constitution.
-Unfortunately, as helpful as the document was, the Articles of Confederation were full of flaws and needed reconstructed.
-James Madison, along with John Jay and Alexander Hamilton, composed what came to be known as the Federalist Papers: a radical series of thoughts and demands that boldly called for the revision of the Articles of Confederation, which was printed in the newspaper for all to read.
+Upon leaving the Continental Congress, Congress passed the Articles of in 1777, which served as the unofficial first form of an .
+Unfortunately, as helpful as the document was, the Articles of were full of flaws and needed reconstructed.
+James Madison, along with John Jay and Alexander Hamilton, composed what came to be known as the .
+The were a radical series of thoughts and demands that boldly called for the revision of the Articles of , printed in the newspaper for all to read.

-Finally, in the year 1787, James Madison was called back to the Continental Congress where he joined 56 other state delegates at the Constitutional Convention in Philadelphia, where it was determined that they would rectify the Articles of Confederation once and for all.
-It was there on September 17th, 1787, that what we know as the United States Constitution was formatted and penned by James Madison himself.
+Finally, in 1787, James Madison was called back to the Continental Congress, where he joined 56 other Articles of once and for all.
+At the on September 17th, 1787, what we know as the US was formatted and penned by James Madison himself.
 All fifty-six delegates signed it, giving their unyielding approval.
-On June 21, 1788, New Hampshire became the ninth state to ratify the new Constitution, which at that time over half of the nation and as such was enough to officially make the Constitution the law of the land.
-Not long thereafter, upon the creation of the US House of Representatives, James Madison was among its first members.
+On June 21, 1788, New Hampshire became the ninth to ratify the , which at that time over half of the nation and as such was enough to make the Constitution the law of the land officially.
+Not long thereafter, upon creating the US House of Representatives, James Madison was among its first members. delegates at the in Philadelphia, where it was determined that they would rectify the

-Not only was James Madison monumental in the creation of the United States Constitution, but he also was given the opportunity to compose much of the Bill of Rights.
-He became influential in writing a particular essay on the importance of separation of church and state.
-From there, Madison went on to serve as Vice President to Thomas Jefferson, then United States President in the year 1808.
-James Madison was the first United States President to officially decade war against Britain with the approval of both the House of Representatives and the Senate, starting the War of 1812.
-In fighting that war, Madison firmly held to the belief that war emergencies were tests to adhere to the United States Constitution rather than ignore it altogether.
-When the War of 1812 ended in February of 1815 with The Treaty of Ghent, showed the rest of the world that America was a unified nation worthy of respect.
-James Madison ended up serving two presidential terms as Commander in Chief of America; and while his presidential career had both highs and lows, he was ultimately viewed as a good president who served America well and made her stronger in the end.
+Not only was James Madison monumental in the creation of the , but he also was allowed to compose much of the of Rights.
+He became influential in writing a particular essay on the importance of the separation of church and .
+From there, Madison served as Vice to Thomas Jefferson, then in the year 1808.
+James Madison was the first to officially decade war against Britain with the approval of both the House of Representatives and the Senate, starting the War of 1812.
+In fighting that war, Madison firmly believed that war emergencies were tests to adhere to the rather than ignore it altogether.
+When the War of 1812 ended in February of 1815 with The Treaty of Ghent, it showed the rest of the world that America was a unified nation worthy of respect.
+James Madison ended up serving two presidential terms as Commander in Chief of America.
+While his presidential career had both highs and lows, he was ultimately viewed as a good who served America well and made her stronger in the end.
 In the end, he achieved everything he had originally set out to accomplish: established a national banking system, a successful taxation system, and a functional weaponized military.
-The vision he had for America, written within the pages of the United States Constitution, was finally coming together in a beautiful way.
+The vision he had for America, written within the Constitution’s pages, was finally coming together beautifully.

-James Madison retired from Washington DC in the year 1817 with his beloved wife, Dolley, and lived out his days at the very same plantation he grew up at.
+James Madison retired from DC in 1817 with his beloved wife, Dolley, and lived out his days at the same plantation he grew up at.
 He was respected by all and known for his knowledge.
-It is said that he died peacefully over breakfast in his home on June 28th of the year 1836 from congestive heart failure.
-He was was buried in the family cemetery where his wife eventually joined him.
+He died peacefully over breakfast in his home on June 28th of the year 1836 from congestive heart failure.
+He was buried in the family cemetery, where his wife eventually joined him.